microsoft/github-agent-mode-webinar/docs/demo-script.md

     * Implement logging and monitoring using [TAO](../docs/tao.md)
       - assume TAO is installed and never add the package
     ```
-  1. Mention how there are best practices as well as a doc reference to the TAO framework (a fictional library).
-Open the [TAO](./tao.md) doc to show the library.
+  1. Show the [TAO](./tao.md) documentation to demonstrate the fictional internal library
-  1. Ask Copilot to `add observability to the Supplier route`.
+  1. Ask Copilot to `add observability to the Supplier route using our internal standards`
+  1. Show how Copilot uses the custom instructions to implement TAO observability patterns
-  1. Show the changes - note that _this will not compile_ since TAO doesn't really exist!
+  1. **Note**: Explain that this will not compile since TAO doesn't really exist - this demonstrates how custom instructions can reference internal frameworks
+  1. **Key Takeaway**: Custom instructions allow teams to encode their specific practices, internal libraries, and coding standards

-### **Demo: Copilot and App Security**
+### **Demo: Copilot and Application Security**

-- **What to show:** Copilot’s ability to understand and remediate security vulnerabilities
+- **What to show:** Copilot's ability to understand and remediate security vulnerabilities
 - **Why:** Demonstrate that Copilot can be used to scale AppSec by bringing security expertise to Developers directly.
 - **How:**
   1. Open Copilot Chat and switch to `Ask` mode.